![]() |

 Here, at the southern end of the peninsula, it is open sea in most directions, so we are treated to sweeping views of Barkley Sound and the Broken Islands Group.
 As we take in the turbulent seas and wave scoured rocks near Amphitrite Point Lighthouse, we wonder how it has stayed standing for over a century (built in 1906 after a shipwreck, then rebuilt in 1915).

-Retracing our steps, we head north to the Artist Loops, gradually gaining elevation.
+Continuing west, and gradually gaining elevation, we reach the Artist Loops.
 We keep an eye out for “Painter’s Perches”; platforms perfectly situated at the most scenic viewpoints.
 I ask my family if we should return for sunset and my oldest daughter says, “Our beach is pretty nice, Mama.”
 It’s true, and we’ve hiked a lot already (almost 9 km!), so we plan to have an early dinner then return to camp.

 Fishfull Thinking Fish Market is your place for the freshest fish.
 We picked up a fresh sockeye salmon filet, mussels, smoked salmon, and candied salmon (the best thing ever) to cook a seafood feast at camp.